“I’d love to be more outgoing and confident, but often I just don’t feel like socializing. When I do, I get nervous and don’t know what to say.”

 Sincere compliments and simple questions, such as “Do you know how to work this coffee machine?” are also effective.

-For more tips on how to make small talk, check out this guide.
+Check out this guide for more tips on how to make small talk.

 Extroverts often thrive in loud, busy venues like bars and noisy parties, but introverts tend to find it easier to be outgoing when they are around people who share their hobbies, values, and interests.
 When you meet someone at a meetup that is centered around one of your interests, you’ll already have a guaranteed conversation starter.